A Rare and Life-Changing Encounter

 Putting Names to the Faces of a New Generation

 Gorilla tourism has become such a vital part of conservation—not to mention the Rwandan economy—that a baby naming ceremony known as Kwita Izina is held annually for thousands of attendees at the foot of the Virunga Mountains.
-In 2017, some 14 baby gorillas, known as blackbacks, were given symbolic Rwandan names.
-Five adult females who joined groups in Volcanoes National Park from other locales were named at the event as well.
+In 2023, some 12 baby gorillas, known as blackbacks, were given symbolic Rwandan names.
 As Dian Fossey wrote before she passed, “When you realize the value of all life, you dwell less on what is past and concentrate more on the preservation of the future.”

 Breathtaking beauty and awe-inspiring animal encounters are worth the trip to Rwanda alone, but the knowledge that you’ve helped the mountain gorilla community is an added bonus to this transformative optional land package available as part of